pschatzmann/ArduinoMavlinkDrone/README.md

 # A Simple Arduino Mavlink Drone Library
-I was looking for an easy to implement solution to control my RC Airplane (which is based on a ESP32) with the help of a Mobile Application.
+I was looking for an easy to implement solution to control my RC Airplane (that is using a ESP32 micro controller) with the help of a Mobile Application.
 I decided to use [QGroundControl](http://qgroundcontrol.com/) which is based on [Mavlink](https://mavlink.io/en/).

 The project provides the following features:

-- It is available as __Aruino Library__ (which should work on any architecture)
+- It is available as __Arduino Library__ (which should work on any architecture)
 - you can easily __overwrite any method__ if you desire a different behavoir
 - A simple extendable __parameter store__ is provided, so that you can access the parameter values
 - There are examples for __Bluetooth__, __TCP/IP__ and __UDP__ (for the ESP32)